kpatronas/wifi-qr-generator/README.md

 # wifi-qr-generator
-A REST api to generate wifi QR
+A REST api to generate wifi QR as png image.

 ## How to install requirements